KamelAbdelwahab/Walmart-Sales-Analysis/README.md

 ---

 ## 🧠 Analysis Summary

-The dashboard highlights how external factors affect sales trends over different weeks and holidays.
+The dashboard provides a clear overview of how external factors—such as holidays, fuel prices, unemployment, and temperatures—affect weekly sales trends at Walmart stores.

-Key insights also help improve promotion planning, operations, and inventory management.
+These insights support more effective promotional planning, operational decisions, and inventory management.

 ---